notsaniyaa/HW2.ShP/README.md

 Exit the game (quit / exit)
 🛠️ Installation & Run
 1. Clone the repository
-sh
-Копировать
-Редактировать
 git clone https://github.com/your-username/mud-game.git
 cd mud-game
 2. Compile the game
-sh
-Копировать
-Редактировать
 javac MUDController.java
 3. Run the game
-sh
-Копировать
-Редактировать

 java MUDController
 🎮 How to Play
 Once the game starts, you will see a prompt (>) where you can enter commands.
 Example gameplay:

-pgsql
-Копировать
-Редактировать
-> look
+look
 Start Room - A dark, cold chamber.
 Items here: sword

-> pick up sword
+pick up sword
 You picked up the sword.

-> move forward
+move forward
 The door is closed.
 Try opening it first.

-> open door
+open door
 You open the door.

-> move forward
+move forward
 You moved forward.
 Hallway - A long, narrow corridor.
 You see an old wizard here.

-> talk
+talk
 You talk to the old wizard.
 They greet you warmly.

-> attack
+attack
 You attack the old wizard!
 They run away.
 📜 Commands
 Command	Description